11 min read

 It is the first decline in restaurant sales in three months and the largest monthly drop in over two years.

-Projections for 2025 indicate that total restaurant sales are anticipated to reach approximately $1.5 trillion.
+Projections for 2025 indicate that total restaurant sales are anticipated to reach approximately $1.5 trillion by the end of the year.
 Despite ongoing economic challenges, the outlook remains optimistic.
 There are significant opportunities for growth and expansion within the industry in the coming years.

 Contrary to the perception that only small, independent restaurants are facing challenges, major chains are also experiencing softening sales.
 The overall health of the restaurant industry reflects this trend, with growth rates slowing across sectors.